Nirnayam (2013 film): Production

-The film was initially titled as Thaedel and was announced as a joint production venture of music composer V. Selvaganesh and director Saravanan in June 2012.
+The film was initially titled as Thaedel and was announced as a joint production venture of music composer V. Selvaganesh, director Saravanan and Cinematographer Chitti Babu.K in June 2012.

 Soundtrack

 The audio of Nirnayam was held at Satyam Cinemas in Chennai on 14 February 2013 with the soundtrack being released by Vikku Vinayakram and received by director K. S. Ravikumar.

 Release

 The film opened to mixed reviews from critics.
-A critic from the Times of India noted "The plot also goes haywire towards the end when Mukund's secret is discovered, and the climax is logically shaky."
+A critic from The Times of India noted "The plot also goes haywire towards the end when Mukund's secret is discovered, and the climax is logically shaky."
 The New Indian Express noted "It was a knot with potential.
 But if only it had more consistency in its feel, and was crisper in its narration."